-I live in San José, Costa Rica, with my husband and daughter, and write about my 12 years living abroad, language, and the ups and downs of motherhood far from home.
+I live in San José, Costa Rica, with my husband and daughter, where I work with nonprofit organizations nationwide to expand their impact, and write about my 15 years living abroad.

-I’m also the Editor at The Tico Times, a blogger at The Huffington Post, the English Communications Assistant to Nobel Peace Laureate Oscar Arias, and an experienced freelance writer, editor and translator.
-As a Development Officer at the Costa Rica-USA (CRUSA) Foundation and the co-founder of JumpStart Costa Rica, I work to connect educational, environmental and economic development projects in Costa Rica with partner institutions, donors and volunteers around the world.
+I’m the former director/editor-in-chief of The Tico Times, a blogger at The Huffington Post, co-founder of JumpStart Costa Rica, former English Communications Assistant to Nobel Peace Laureate Oscar Arias, and an experienced freelance writer, editor and translator.
+As the Coordinator of Leadership in Philanthropy Costa Rica-USA (CRUSA) Foundation, I work to build capacity in Costa Rican nonprofit organizations.

 Read more of my work – or contact me to learn how your organization or company can work with me improve or expand your storytelling to reach your target audience.
 I offer services in copywriting, communications coaching, translation, blog posts and more.